Moroccan Folktales: Chapter One (Part 2)

 “I’d like to see him try,” the brother retorts with a dangerous glint in his eyes.
 He pulls out his sword and locks the last door.
 “For now, we wait.”

-The sun set, the moon rose, and the tension continued to grow in the little house.
+The sun set, the moon rose, and the tension continued to grow in the little house in the forest.
 The girl and her brother sat away from the door and waited for their visitor.
-He finally arrived in the night, knocking on the door when the moon was at the highest point in the night sky.
+He finally arrived in the dead of night, knocking on the door when the moon was at the highest point in the night sky.

 “Who is it?” the girl sang out, like she always did.